Neuroinflammation Pipeline Enables Patient Selection

 THE NEED

-Chronic neuroinflammation, inflammation in the brain or spinal cord, correlates with poor outcomes in a wide range of diseases (e.g. ALS, Alzheimer’s, Parkinson’s)
+Chronic neuroinflammation, inflammation in the brain or spinal cord, correlates with poor outcomes in a wide range of diseases (e.g. ALS, MS, Alzheimer’s, Parkinson’s)

 Neuroinflammation is difficult to diagnose, and current diagnostics lack sufficient selectivity